FLIR Energy Depends on Thermal Camera

 For example:

-- A thermal patch on a K9 is detected by your FLIR camera indicating the animal is indeed your K9 and not a coyote.
+• A thermal patch on a K9 is detected by your thermal device indicating the animal is indeed your K9 and not a coyote.

-In short, a thermal film marker provides an HD vision for your operation.
+In short, a thermal film marker provides HD vision for your operation.

 No guessing.

-The information the film relays to you leads to safer, decisive actions.
+The information the film provides to you leads to safer and confident decisions.

 Ultimately, fewer errors results in more rescues, captures and overall operational successes.